maddirar-cloud/Grade-Calculator/README.md

 Python

 **How to Run**
-Open project in preferred code editor
+Open project in preferred code editor.
 Insert grades into the dictionary
 Run the program

 **Screencast**

 Explanation:
 https://www.loom.com/share/ac650d1813e64271a7e851df01cc40f7